LonelyGuy-SE1/FilePhantom/README.md

 ## Overview

 This application indexes text files in a chosen directory and allows you to search them.

-1.  **AI-Assisted Search**: Sends all indexed files to the Parallax runtime to be semantically ranked by the active model based on your natural language query.
+1.  **Semantic Search**: Uses Parallax to semantically rank files based on your query.

 ## Prerequisites

 - Python 3.8+
 - wxPython
 - Parallax

 ## Installation